metacpan/metacpan-cpan-extracted/distros/B/Bio-Roary/README.md

 ftp://ftp.sanger.ac.uk/pub/pathogens/pathogens-vm/pathogens-vm.latest.ova

-More importantly though, if your trying to do bioinformatics on Windows, your not going to get very far and you should seriously consider upgrading to Linux.
+More importantly though, if you're trying to do bioinformatics on Windows, you're not going to get very far and you should seriously consider upgrading to Linux.

 ## Docker - OSX/Linux/Windows/Cloud
 We have a docker container which gets automatically built from the latest version of Roary in Debian Med.
 To install it: